alexgrigoras/mendelmax_1.5_config/README.md

-# Mendelmax 1.5 3D Printer Configurations
+# MendelMax 1.5 3D Printer Configurations

 ## Description
-The reprap firmware configuration files and cura profiles for the MendelMax MK3 3D Printer.
+The reprap firmware configuration files and cura profiles for the MendelMax 1.5 3D Printer.

 ## Installation
 To install the cura profiles, copy the content from the folder "Cura Profiles" to "{cura_installlation_folder}/resources/".
 Tested for working on Cura 4.8.